mozilla/addon-sdk/packages/addon-kit/docs/panel.md

 <api name="isOpen">
 @property {boolean}
 Tells if the panel is currently open or not.
+This property is read-only.
 </api>

 <api name="height">